 Take care of difficult emotions and physical distress first

-Learning that your cancer is advancing and you are nearing the end of your life can bring up many different feelings.
+Learning that your cancer is advancing can bring up many different feelings.
 It’s not uncommon to feel shock, fear, anger, disappointment, sadness, and/or guilt.
 Feeling this way hurts.
-But going into and through the difficult emotions and improving your physical comfort is important for being able to plan and spend the time you have left in the most meaningful way possible.
+But going into and through the difficult emotions and improving your physical comfort is important for being able to plan and spend your time in the most meaningful way possible.

-Some sections of CancerChoices will help you take care of difficult emotions and physical distress common during this time.
+Some sections of CancerChoices will guide you in taking care of difficult emotions and physical distress common during this time.

 You may find the section on Distress within this document helpful.